international design awards

 Fairlawn Elementary School (1985-1992)

-Liz Scott is a creative consultant and entrepreneur
+Liz Scott is an award-winning creative consultant and entrepreneur

 born, raised and residing in Akron, Ohio.
-Her areas of expertise include brand development, retail strategy, social media management and graphic design.
+Her areas of expertise include brand development, retail strategy, social media management, graphic design, and all things marketing.

 Starting fresh in 2021, Liz Scott Design(s) was launched and encompasses all the values and creativity that have made Liz’s previous businesses so impactful in her community.
 Through intentional designs and purposeful messaging, LSD is committed to maintaining authenticity when it comes to branding and business strategy.
 As someone who has created and refined many brands, Liz knows the most important part of being successful is creating something that effortlessly represents you.